 How to Apply to the UC Schools

-There are five main steps to applying to UC schools.
+There are four main steps to applying to UC schools.
 The earlier you begin your application (as early as August 1st) the more time you'll have to complete all the steps and the less pressure you'll be under to meet the deadline.
 The steps are the same regardless of which UC school(s) you're applying to since all UC schools use the same application (and you only need to submit one application, even if you apply to multiple UC schools).

 Step 1: Create an Account